yossirot/qradar-universal-cloud-rest-api/CONTRIBUTING.md

 # Contributing
 At QMasters, we believe in the power of community-driven innovation.
-As such, we welcome and encourage contributions from the community to help improve the QRadar Universal Cloud Rest API.
+As such, we welcome and encourage contributions from the community to help improve the IBM Qradar Eco system our thread for Universal Cloud REST API.

-We have provided a handful of workflows to get you started, but we understand that there may be specific use cases that we have not yet covered.
-If you have developed a workflow that you think would benefit others, we would love to hear from you!
+We have created a selection of workflows and are sharing them with the community, we understand that there might be specific use cases that we have not addressed.
+We welcome sharing, please use our platform and reach to share additional capabilities and workflows which will benefit others, we love feedback and  would love to hear from you!

 ## Code of Conduct
 We expect all contributors to adhere to our code of conduct.
-This includes being respectful of others and their opinions, refraining from discriminatory or abusive language, and working collaboratively to achieve our common goals.
+This includes being respectful of others and their opinions, refraining from discriminatory or abusive language, and working collaboratively to achieve common goals.

 ## What to include:
+Reference: IBM's Contribution Process

-In order to have your workflow pulled into the master branch successfully, please ensure the following criteria is met before submitting:
+In order to to share a workflow and share via the master branch branch successfully, please ensure the following criteria is met before submitting:

 **Ensure your README file fits the following template:**
 - **Author Name:**